DeckCheatz/wemod-launcher/readme.md

 1. Launch the game.
 2. Select "Build" and then "WeMod launcher" _(this process takes around 10 minutes on a Steam Deck)_.
 3. Once the build is complete, launch the game _(in Desktop mode again, if you are on a Steam Deck)_.

+NOTE: if the installer asks you whether you want to use wemod-launcher or winetricks to install:
+ - Choose wemod-launcher if you are using Proton version 7 or earlier
+ - Choose winetricks if you are using Proton version 8 or later

 **Step 4: Configuring WeMod Account and Installing Game Mods**